-DRE 096Integrated Reading and Writing2.5-1.0-3Prerequisites: None
+DRE 096 Integrated Reading and Writing

+2.5-1.0-3 specific

 This course is designed to develop proficiency in specific integrated and contextualized reading and writing skills and strategies.
 Topics include reading and writing processes, critical thinking strategies, and recognition and composition of well-developed, coherent, and unified texts; these topics are primarily taught at the introductory level using texts primarily in a Lexile (TM) range of 960 to 1115.
 Upon completion, students should be able to apply those skills toward understanding a variety of academic and career-related texts and composing effective paragraphs.
 Please note: (TM) represents registered trademark.